 Even after Samuel detailed how he failed to carry out the instructions he was given, Saul insisted, “I have obeyed the voice of the Lord” (1 Samuel 15:20); “But the people took of the spoil, sheep and oxen, the best of the things devoted to destruction, to sacrifice to the Lord your God.”
 (1 Samuel 15:21)

-Saul blamed the people and revealed what was really going on in his heart when he called God, “your God“, to Samuel.
+Saul blamed the people and revealed what was really going on in his heart when he identified God as “your God” to Samuel.
 Saul’s heart wasn’t right.

 Finally, when he couldn’t hold up the pretense any more, Saul confessed that he didn’t follow the instructions because he “feared the people and obeyed their voice”.
 (1 Sam.
 15:24) He asked for pardon and for Samuel to return with him as if nothing happened, but Samuel refused: “I will not return with you.
 For you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel.”
 (1 Sam.
 15:26)

 Not to be dissuaded, Saul insisted again, “I have sinned; yet honor me before the elders of my people and before Israel….”
 (1 Sam 15: 30).
-The most telling things about this story, perhaps, are that Saul set up a monument to himself; and, even after learning that God was wresting the kingdom from him, Saul was focused on receiving honor from the people (glossing over his sin and rejection by God).
+The most telling things about this story, perhaps, are that Saul set up a monument to himself; and, even after learning that God was wresting the kingdom from him, Saul’s concern was being honored by the people (not honoring God and being honored by God); and he glossed over his sin and rejection by God.

 What this all says to me is that character matters in a person who claims to be leading by the authority of God.
 In Saul’s case, he did lead by the authority of God.
 God did choose him, but Saul lost God’s favor when he exalted himself above following God.